General Service Foundation

 The GSF board and staff are grateful to all who have shown their support over the past year.
 You have helped us carry on our work through an unexpected transition, acknowledging our past while staying focused on a bright future.
 We owe a special thanks to Crystal Plati, a former GSF board member who served as interim executive director during this time.

-Grantseekers: our next letter of inquiry deadlines are September 1, 2015 and February 1, 2016.
+Grantseekers: our next letter of inquiry deadlines are February 1 and September 1, 2016.
 Grant decisions are made at our spring (April/May) and fall (October/November) board meetings.